 Typically, you have 2 choices with dividends.
 You can either accept the dividend as cold hard cash or you can choose to reinvest the money back into the same stock automatically.
 It’s as simple as clicking ‘yes’ button when prompted with the question on whether or not to re-invest dividends.

 I strongly recommend you to reinvest your dividends and capital gains.
 Why?
 Well, look at this way: you didn’t have the earned dividend money to begin with.
 Do you really need it at this moment?
 Why not let your additional money grow even more?
 Open up an investment account and enjoy the magic of compounding interest by increasing your principal investment.

 September Side Income – Stock Dividends Total: $186.21

 In my free time, I participate in paid surveys.
 It’s one of my other sources of income.
-Most of the time, they are mindless and allow you to temporarily escape from life’s struggles and reality.
-Often times, you have a chance to play your part in society and provide meaningful feedback on hot topics that may be decided by top companies and government officials.
+The surveys are mindless and allow you to temporarily escape from life’s struggles and reality.
+Oftentimes, you have a chance to play your part in society and provide meaningful feedback on hot topics that may be decided by top companies and government officials.

 I strongly recommend any of these three survey websites because of the higher payouts.
 Our time on this planet is valuable.
 Always consider how much time you are trading for money.